 Interviews with RAP staff revealed the following challenges resulting from budget constraints.

 - RAP’s operating resources are declining despite responsibilities growing.
 RAP staff are being asked to do more with less, leading to staff burnout, deferred maintenance, and growing waitlists for programs.
 For example, recreation centers used to have staff on Sundays, but now do not as a result of a strained budget.
-Anecdotally, RAP staff discussed a decline in maintenance quality due to lower staffing and less frequent visits to service parks.
+Anecdotally, RAP staff discussed a decline in maintenance quality due to lower staffing and less frequent visits to service parks, as well as increased vandalism and property damage in parks and park facilities.
 Staff also shared that RAP switched from a system of dedicated gardener caretakers for each park to a system where staff visit parks on rotation within a district.

 - RAP faces recruitment and retention difficulties due to limited resources and lower wages compared to other departments.
 RAP provides pathways into City services with part-time positions and established onboarding and training practices.
 Agencies like the Department of Water and Power and the Port of Los Angeles offer higher salaries and more overtime opportunities, making it difficult to retain staff after RAP trains skilled positions.